Catalan monoids inherently nonfinitely based relative to finite $\mathcal{R}$-trivial semigroups: Applications

 \begin{proof} Let $M^{(n)}$ stand for the $n$-th direct power of $M$.
 Corollary 3.8 from~\cite{MaPi84} says that for any $\mJ$-trivial monoid $N$, there exists a positive integer $n_0$ such that $N$ is a divisor of the monoid $\mathcal{P}_1(M^{(n_0)})$.
 Applying this to the $i$-Catalan monoid $IC_4$, we see that $IC_4\in\var\mathcal{P}_1(M^{(n)})$ for all $n$ greater than or equal to a certain $n_0$.
 By Lemma~\ref{lem:unitary}, the monoid $\mathcal{P}_1(M^{(n)})$ is $\mJ$-trivial.
 Hence, the monoid $\mathcal{P}_1(M^{(n)})$ is \nfb\ by Theorem~\ref{thm:C5}. \end{proof}

 \begin{remark} The parameter $n_0$ in Proposition~\ref{prop:p1aperiodic} depends on the monoid $M$.
 In fact, one can prove a stronger statement: there exists a positive integer $n_0$ such that for any noncommutative aperiodic monoid $M$, the monoid $\mathcal{P}_1(M^{(n)})$ is \nfb\ for all $n\ge n_0$.
-For this, one should find all \emph{minimal noncommutative aperiodic divisors}, that is, noncommutative aperiodic monoids $N_i$ minimal with the property that at least one of them occurs as a divisor of any given noncommutative aperiodic monoid $M$, and show that these $N_i$'s are finite in number.
+For this, one should find all \emph{minimal noncommutative aperiodic divisors}, that is, noncommutative aperiodic monoids $N_i$ minimal with the property that at least one of them occurs as a divisor of any given noncommutative aperiodic monoid $M$, and show that the number of the monoids $N_i$ is finite.
 It is easy to see that if $N$ is a divisor of $M$, then $\mathcal{P}_1(N^{(n)})$ is a divisor of $\mathcal{P}_1(M^{(n)})$ for all positive integers $n$.
 Therefore, we get the required $n_0$ by choosing $n_0=\max_i\{n_i\}$ where $n_i$ is chosen for each minimal noncommutative aperiodic divisor $N_i$ so that the $i$-Catalan monoid $IC_4$ is a divisor of $\mathcal{P}_1(N_i^{(n_i)})$.
-Moreover, the precise values of $n_i$'s, and hence, of $n_0$ can be computed.
+Moreover, the precise values of the numbers $n_i$'s, and hence, of $n_0$ can be computed.
 These results will be published elsewhere as they require more structure theory of semigroups than was assumed in this paper. \end{remark}

 Now we turn to the FBP for monoids of unitary subsets whose `parent' monoids contain non-singleton subgroups.
 Here we are in a position to utilize the main result of the preceding section.
 This is ensured by the next observation that comes from~\cite[Theorem 1]{Ts90}; see also \cite[Proposition 1]{MaSt12} for a short argument for the Coxeter group $W(A_n)\cong\mathbb{S}_{n+1}$ which readily generalizes to any Coxeter group. \begin{lemma} If $CD$ is a Coxeter matrix and $s_1,s_2,\dots,s_n$ are the generators of the Coxeter group $W(CD)$, then the submonoid of the monoid $\mathcal{P}_1(W(CD))$ generated by the subsets $\{1,s_i\}$, $i=1,2,\dots,n$, is isomorphic to the $0$-Hecke monoid $H_0(CD)$. \end{lemma}